 After some searching, I realized there weren’t any tutorials that showed how to apply frosted window film over a window like ours—flat glass, internal muntins (not raised grid lines), plantation shutters, and in a bathroom.
 Specifically I wanted an after photo before I committed.
 So here’s exactly how I did it, what I learned along the way, and tips I wish I’d seen before I started.

-What You’ll Need
+What You’ll Need To DIY Frosted Glass For Windows

 - Frosted window privacy film (I used this one from Amazon)